ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   denom: venuscoin
 ```

-The buy order book on the target blockchain is now empty.
+This will return a list of Alice's balances, including her updated `venuscoin` balance.

+After canceling a buy order, the buy order book on the Venus blockchain will be empty.
+This means that there are no longer any active buy orders on the chain, and anyone interested in selling `marscoin` will need to create a new sell order.
+The buy order book will remain empty until a new buy order is created and added to it.

 ```
 interchanged q dex list-buy-order-book --node tcp://localhost:26659